Electrical Hazards: Common Causes, Violations, and Prevention Tips

 • Running power strips in series.

-• Allowing cranes and tall vehicles too close to overhead lines.
+• Allowing cranes and tall vehicles too close to overhead lines cable harnesses.

-• Using the equipment in hazardous conditions that is not rated for the hazard.
+• Using the equipment in hazardous conditions that are not rated for the hazard.

 • Not having properly grounded connections, especially in places that will be exposed to moisture.